fredoliveira/commonplace/wiki/home.md

 ## Commonplace introduction

-Welcome to Commonplace.
-Commonplace is a plain and simple markdown-based wiki system.
+I write a lot, usually in [Markdown](http://daringfireball.net/projects/markdown/), but I usually keep all my markdown files scattered around my hard-drive.
+Commonplace is a simple wiki-like system to store and browse markdown files.
 It works by reading markdown files from a directory you configure (my advice would be to keep this directory backed up through [Dropbox](http://getdropbox.com)) and serving those files in HTML.
 The name comes from [Commonplace books](http://en.wikipedia.org/wiki/Commonplace_book).

 ![Mechanical Turk](http://madebyform.com/commonplace/img/turk.png)